-SELECT FROM mydomain.Product WHERE this.value < 40.0 && this.name.startsWith("Wal") ORDER BY this.name ASCENDING
+SELECT FROM mydomain.Product WHERE this.value < 40.0 && this.name.startsWith("Wal")

 As you see, we create a parametrised query, and then make use of the query class to access the candidate, and from that make use of its fields, and the various Java methods present for the types of those fields.
 Note that the API is fluent, meaning you can chain calls easily.